abachurin/2048/README.md

 How to run it, for those as novice at this as me:
 Push the green "Code" button.
 Clone this repository to a directory on your machine, using `git clone` command or GitHub Desktop.
 Then add the path to game2048 package like this:

-`export PYTHONPATH= {your directory here, for example /User/Documents/GitHub/2048/}`
+`export PYTHONPATH= your directory here, for example /User/Documents/GitHub/2048/`

 Now you can run `python3 show.py` and it should fly.